maribsoto/BellyButton_challenge/README.md

 The dataset reveals that a small handful of microbial species were present in more than 70% of people You can check the Top 10 Bacteria Cultures and its samples distribution, while getting demographic information on each sample!

+## Bonus
+There is a very good attempt to get the Gauge working but the pointer is not displaying correctly

 ### Data source
 Hulcr, J. et al.(2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable
 * http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/